Peel Technologies

-Peel is a company based in Mountain View, California, USA that sells a mobile application which provides universal remote functionality.
+Peel is a company based in Mountain View, California, USA that sells a mobile application which provides universal remote control functionality.

 The application came pre-installed on some Samsung and HTC devices.
 In 2015, Peel claimed that it had over 120 million registered users.
 Since 2017, the application has been criticized for adware-like behavior.

 History

-Peel Smart Remote was launched in 2009 by current CEO Thiru Arunachalam and co-founder and chief product officer Bala Krishnan.
+Peel Smart Remote was launched in 2009 by CEO Thiru Arunachalam and co-founder and chief product officer Bala Krishnan.
 Peel built an initial user base from agreements with major device manufacturers Samsung and HTC to include Peel as a pre-installed application on smartphones sold in India.
 In 2015, Peel claimed that it generated over 100 billion remote commands with over 120 million registered users.

 Peel has raised more than 90 million dollars from investors.

 Peel Smart Remote

 Peel Smart Remote is a universal remote control application.
 Users can also use it to interact with friends and other TV viewers, tune into shows, record programming, or get viewing reminders.
 Users can also share content with their contacts.
 It can use both built-in IR hardware and WiFi to discover and control devices.

 The application is available for iOS and Android devices.
 It is pre-installed on Samsung and HTC devices that have an infrared blaster, including Samsung Galaxy S6 and HTC One M9, and it could not be uninstalled from some devices.
 In 2014, the application completed an average of 30 billion remote control actions per month, worked in over 200 countries and delivered program guides in 110 countries.